ben-spector-cc/intermediate-react-rtl/project/project-draft-template.md

 ### Task #10

 -
-  Now that we've made the necessary imports, write a test that checks whether the user input disappears when the user clicks the cat image and sets it to the 'quietcat' state.
+  Now that we've made the necessary imports, write a test that checks whether the user input is first displayed and then disappears when the user clicks the cat image and sets it to the `'quietcat'` state.

   You have to do the following:

   1. Render the `CopyCatContainer` component in the unit test.
   2. Mimic a user typing the text `'My mouth is shut'` into the textbox.
-  3. Extract the paragraph node and verify that the text is present.
+  3.Extract the paragraph node and verify that the text is present (since we haven't clicked on the cat yet).
   4. Extract the image node and mimic a user clicking on it.
-You can use the [.ByAltText()]() query method to to extract image nodes by their alt text attributes.
-The `alt` is 'copycat' when there is **no** tape over the cat's mouth.
+You can use the [.byAltText()]() query method to to extract image nodes by their `alt` text attributes.
+The `alt` is `'copycat'` when there is no tape over the cat's mouth.
-  5. Use the `waitFor()` method to verify that the text eventually dissapears when the user switches state from 'copycat' to 'quietcat'.
+  5. Use the `waitFor()` method to verify that the text eventually dissapears when the user switches state from `'copycat'` to `'quietcat'`.

   This is an asynchronouse test, so remember to include the `async/await` keywords.
 Use `npm test` to check whether your test passes.